Rahuljayantxd/Rahuljayantxd/README.md

 - 👋 Hi, I’m @Rahuljayantxd
 - 👀 I’m interested in ...
 HTML CSS Bootstap and Python
 - 🌱 I’m currently learning ...
-Web Development and Pythton
+Web Development and Python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... rahuljayant.tr@gmail.com
+- 📫 How to reach me ... rahuljayant.r@gmail.com

 <!---
 Rahuljayantxd/Rahuljayantxd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.